syntacticsugarglider/qc-ex-submission/README.md

 The only external dependency is `clap`, for command-line argument parsing.
 Unlike most popular languages, Rust doesn't have a built-in datetime handling library.
 Instead, there's a de-facto standard community crate, `chrono`.
 I avoided using it per the letter of the exercise instructions, so this is more verbose than it otherwise would be.

 Finally, `assert_fs`, `assert_cmd`, and `predicates` are included as dev-dependencies, meaning they're present during testing but not linked against the final binary output.
 These are standard crates used for whole-system integration testing of command-line tools.
+Note that the `tests` folder just contains executable-level system tests, and as is Rust convention more granular tests are present in their respective source files along with the functionality they exercise.